 23. An increasing number of toll roads don’t have toll booths and you are charged as you drive through a metal structure fitted with cameras.
 To pay these tolls you either need an electronic device or you’ll have to pay at the post office a few days later if you’re driving a Portuguese-registered vehicle.
 This is not practical if you are only here on holiday.
 Car rental companies have to offer you the chance to hire a device, which makes the whole thing much easier – more details here.
 I’d recommend buying your own (from Via Verde or the post office) if you’re moving to Portugal or renting one for extended stays.

-24. You need to carry your documents and certain safety equipment with you and there are rules and restrictions about driving with children so you should read up on all the legal requirements here.
-Update for 2014 for expats: If you haven’t got a Cartão de Cidadão, you’ll need to carry your Contribuinte card with you as well as your ID and the usual paperwork.
+Update for 2014 for immigrants: If you haven’t got a Cartão de Cidadão, you’ll need to carry your Contribuinte card with you as well as your ID and the usual paperwork.
 More information about the 2014 changes can be found here.